bhavikaimark/autism-stag-dev/wp-content/plugins/buddypress-media/readme.txt

 == Upgrade Notice ==

-= 4.0.2 =
+= 4.0.6 =
 Requires BuddyPress 1.7 or higher, if using BuddyPress.
-Fixed privacy and permalink issues for BuddyPress activity.
+Bug fixes.

 == Sponsors ==